 Pesticide Use in Kenya | A Toxic Business Published: 31 October 2022 Article Most of the pesticides used in Kenya are highly hazardous.
 Toxic products are cheaper for farmers despite their negative consequences and are mostly used on maize, wheat, coffee, potatoes, and tomatoes.

 Fertilizer subsidy is painkiller for a cracked, bleeding head Published: 27 September 2022 Opinion piece The term subsidy is often misconstrued to mean reduced costs.
 Far from the truth, subsidies actually increase the cost of items in the end through long bureaucratic processes needed to administer them.
 Subsidies therefore do not lower the cost of items.
 Definitely, the reduced price of a commodity’s market price is paid from our collective pocket.
 This could be though government coffers, taxes, or by foregoing services that could have been in the first place paid for by resources used in the subsidy program.
-By Emmanuel Atamba
+Emmanuel Atamba